-Activities: Other than the Wild West games, I had a plastic slide for the children to slide on and I had my husband take the children on "hayrides".
-We used a wagon and put hay on the inside.
+Other than the Wild West games, I had a plastic slide for the children to slide on and I had my husband take the children on “hayrides”.
+In order to do this, we used a wagon and put hay on the inside.
 The kids loved taking a ride around the house.

 At the end of the party, Justin opened his gifts.

-Goodie bags: I used cowhide fabric and red string ties to hold the goodies.
-The bags were filled with a mini stuffed horse, bandana print kick balls, a Cowboy and Indian bendable, a harmonica, red white and blue star stickers, and some candy.
+I used cowhide fabric and red string ties to hold the goodies.
+The bags were filled with a mini stuffed horse, bandanna print kick balls, a Cowboy and Indian bendable, a harmonica, red white and blue star stickers, and some candy.

-Decorations: I used blue and red streamers and blue, red and cow-print balloons to decorate.
+In order to decorate, I used blue and red streamers and blue, red and cow-print balloons.
 I purchased the cowhide balloons at Shindigz.
-I also made a sign at the entrance, which read: "Welcome to Justin's Ranch".
+Also, I made a sign at the entrance, which read: “Welcome to Justin’s Ranch”.
 This sign was on red poster board and I used craft sticks glued on the bottom to resemble a fence and glued on twine for my lettering.